A characterization of finite quotients of Abelian varieties

 \begin{changemargin}{0.5cm}{0.5cm} \refstepcounter{equation}\theequation . \emph{On a compact K\"ahler manifold $X$ of dimension $n$ with a K\"ahler form $w$, a vector bundle $\sE$ is stable with vanishing first and second Chern classes, that is

 if and only if it comes from an irreducible unitary representation of $\pi_1(X)$}.\\[-3mm] \end{changemargin}

-We recall that the notion of stability (in the sense of Mumford-Takemato) requires the notion of the \emph{slope} $\mu_{w}$ of a coherent sheaf $\sF$ provided by: We say that a coherent sheaf $\sE$ is (\emph{semi})\emph{stable} with respect to $[w]$ if the inequality
+We recall that the notion of stability (in the sense of Mumford-Takemato) of a torsion-free coherent sheaf $\sF$ on such a manifold requires the \emph{slope} of $\sF$ with respect to $w$: We say that a torsion-free coherent sheaf $\sE$ is $[w]$-(\emph{semi})\emph{stable} if the inequality

-holds for every coherent subsheaf $\sG$ of $\sE$ with $0<\rank(\sG)<\rank(\sE)$.
-The notion of (semi)stability generalizes in the projective category to the case when $X$ is an $n$-dimensional normal projective variety with $n-1$ ample divisors $H_1,\dots,H_{n-1}$.
-In this case, a coherent sheaf $\sE$ is said to be (semi)stable with respect to the polarization $\hbar :=(H_1,\ldots,H_{n-1})$ if (\ref{stability}) holds with the slope of a subsheaf $\sF$ above replaced by
+holds for every (torsion-free) coherent subsheaf $\sG$ of $\sE$ with $0<\rank(\sG)<\rank(\sE)$.
+This notion generalizes in the projective category to the case when $X$ is an $n$-dimensional normal projective variety with $n-1$ ample divisors $H_1,\dots,H_{n-1}$.
+In this case, a torsion-free coherent sheaf $\sE$ is said to be (semi)stable with respect to the polarization $\hbar :=(H_1,\ldots,H_{n-1})$ if (\ref{stability}) holds with the slope of a subsheaf $\sF$ above replaced by

 Note that this is well defined since $\chern_1(\sF)=\chern_1(\det \sF)$ and $\det \sF$ is invertible outside the singular locus of $X$, which is of codimension two or more.
 We say that a reflexive (or torsion-free) coherent sheaf $\sE$ on $X$ is \emph{generically semi-positive} if all its torsion-free quotients $\sF$ have semipositive slopes $\mu_{\hbar}(\sF)$ with respect to every polarization $\hbar :=(H_1,\ldots,H_{n-1})$ with all $H_i$ ample.
-We note that if $\det \sE$ is numerically trivial, then this condition is equivalent to the semistability of $\sE$ (or of the dual of $\sE$) with respect to all such polarizations, i.e., to $\sE$ being generically semi-negative (equivalently generically semi-positive).
+We note that if $\det \sE$ is numerically trivial, then this condition is equivalent to the semistability of $\sE$ (or of the dual of $\sE$) with respect to all such polarizations.
 Also, in the case $\sE$ is generically semi-positive or generically semi-negative and $\det \sE$ is $\bQ$-Cartier, then $\det \sE$ (or equivalently $\chern_1 (\sE)$) is numerically trivial if and only if $\chern_1(\sE)\cdot H_1\cdot \ldots\cdot H_{n-1}=0$ for some $(n-1)$-tuple of ample divisors $(H_1\cdot \ldots\cdot H_{n-1})$, see Lemma~\ref{triviality:2}.
 An important example of a generically semi-positive sheaf is the cotangent sheaf of a non-uniruled normal projective variety \cite{Miy85}. \\[-2mm]